 During the 18th century the mysterious phenomenon of electricity was becoming a hot topic among learned men of science.
 Electricity could only be created and observed in the moment.
 One of the mysteries to be solved was whether electricity could be stored for later use and how to accomplish it.
 The invention that solved the mystery became known as the Leyden jar, named after the city of an early inventor of the device.

 The Leyden Jar is typically credited to two individuals, who independently came up with the same idea.
-In Germany, Ewald Georg von Kleist was experimenting with electricity.
+In Germany, Ewald Georg von Kleist, a cleric and a scientist, was experimenting with electricity.
 He was attempting to store electricity with a medicine bottle filled with water and a nail inserted through a cork stopper.
 He charged the jar by touching the nail with an electrostatic generator, and he assumed that the glass jar would prevent the electricity from escaping.
 While holding the glass jar in one hand, he accidentally touched the nail and received a significant shock, proving that electricity was indeed stored inside the jar.
+Von Kleist’s findings, however, remained obscure, as he didn’t widely publicize his work.
+Fortunately, the idea didn’t stay hidden for long.

-Von Kleist experiments were not well known and around the same time another man experimenting with electricity named Peter van Musschenbroek, of Leyden, Netherlands, also stumbled upon the same invention.
+Around the same time another man experimenting with electricity named Peter van Musschenbroek, of Leyden, Netherlands.
+Van Musschenbroek was a respected physicist and professor at the University of Leyden, where he also stumbled upon the same invention.
 Musschenbroek’s device was much like von Kleist’s jar.
 It consisted of a glass jar filled with water that contained a metal rod through a cork sealing the top of the jar.
 The outside of the jar was coated with a metal foil.
 When an electric charge was applied to the metal rod it was found that electricity could be stored in the jar.
 Unfortunately for the person touching the metal rod, a significant shock was received.
 As Musschenbroek recorded what happened when he first touched the rod:

-It didn’t take long until Musschenbroek’s Leyden jar being used and improved by others.
+It didn’t take long until Musschenbroek’s Leyden jar was being used and improved by others.
 In 1746, the following year, the English physician William Watson improved the jars storage capacity by coating both the inside and outside with metal foil.
 Also that same year, the French physicist Jean-Antoine Nollet discharged a Leyden jar in front of the French King Louis XV.
 During the demonstration, Nollet arranged a circle of 180 Royal Guards, each holding hands and he passed the charge from the Leyden jar through the circle.
 The shock was felt almost instantaneously by all members of the Royal Guard, to the delight of the King and his court.
 Demonstrations such as this brought widespread attention to the exciting new field of electricity.
+Although these demonstrations were not purely entertainment as they showcased they Leyden jar as a potential scientific instrument.

 Impact and Legacy of the Leyden Jar